floweredscarf/su25/labs/lab12/index.md

 Some further tips for writing this method if you are stuck:

 - You should be filling in the two cases which correspond to a 2-node and a 3-node.
-For a 2-node, you should need to make one new `RBTreeNode` object.
+For a 2-node, you should make one new `RBTreeNode` object.
-  For a 3-node, you should need to make two new `RBTreeNode` objects.
+  For a 3-node, you should make two new `RBTreeNode` objects.
-- You should rely on the `getItemAt` and `getChildAt` methods from the `Node` class which will return the appropriate items and children `Node`s.
+- You should use the `getItemAt` and `getChildAt` methods from the `Node` class which will return the appropriate items and children `Node`s.
 - Your code should involve the same number of recursive calls to `buildRedBlackTree` as the number of children in the `Node` you are translating, e.g. two recursive calls for a 2-node and three recursive nodes for a 3-node.
 - For both cases you should only make one of the `RBTreeNode`s be a black node.
-For the cases where you have more than one `RBTreeNode` make sure that you are returning the black node.
+For the cases where you have more than one `RBTreeNode`, make sure that you are returning the black node.

+{: .task}
+>Implement `buildRedBlackTree` in `RedBlackTree.java`.

 ## Inserting Into LLRB Trees

-{% include alert.html type="info" content="
-To gain a deeper understanding of the operations below and why they work, check out the [lecture slides](https://docs.google.com/presentation/d/1cLtmQeQhTuk6p41t57WasBGv1_RDTsbIMkEACrAHtPY/edit#slide=id.g13c3869d32c_0_1884) starting at slide 83.
+To gain a deeper understanding of the operations below and why they work, check out the Su24 [lecture slides](https://docs.google.com/presentation/d/1cLtmQeQhTuk6p41t57WasBGv1_RDTsbIMkEACrAHtPY/edit#slide=id.g13c3869d32c_0_1884), starting at slide 83.
-" %}

-Insertion into LLRB trees starts off with the regular binary search tree insertion algorithm, where we search to find the appropriate leaf location.
-Then we insert the element as a red node (recall in a 2-3 tree we always insert an element by stuffing it into an existing node).
+Insertion into LLRB trees starts off with the regular binary search tree insertion algorithm, where we search to find the appropriate *leaf* location.
+Then we insert the element as a *red* node (recall in a 2-3 tree we always insert an element by stuffing it into an existing node).
 Placing the node can break the red-black tree invariants, so we need additional operations that can "restore" the red-black tree properties.
 We know that there is a one-to-one correspondence of valid